Matiin-heidari/single-neuron-izhikevic/README.md

 Each neuron type was simulated under step, sinusoidal, and noisy currents.
 It shows the membrane potential response for a Regular Spiking neuron under different inputs.
 The results confirm that step currents induce sustained firing, while sinusoidal and noisy currents create more complex firing patterns.

 2. **Phase Plane Analysis**
-The phase plane plots illustrate the trajectory of and , showing how neurons stabilize after spiking.
+The phase plane plots illustrate the trajectory of *V* and *u*, showing how neurons stabilize after spiking.
 Different neuron types exhibit distinct phase trajectories.

 3. **Firing Rate vs. Input Current (F-I Curve)**
 The firing rate increases with higher input currents, exhibiting an approximately linear trend.
 This validates the neuron’s ability to encode stimulus intensity.